lapatinn/kirjainlaatikko/README.md

 18.04:

 Hardened the users rights management, added error messages to undefined pages with integer id's and added a function which checks login (returns error page if no login) for certain functions.
 Undefined pages won't break the app now and users can only edit/remove their own content.

+26.04:

+Apparently I managed to break removing reviews, nice.
+Fixed that.
+Added input regulation to templates and app.py so all user inputs (I think) will be double checked.